bsoyka/angrylibs/docs/index.rst

 Welcome to the Angry Libs documentation!
 ========================================

-Have a fluffy time by making some slimey choices
+Have a fluffy time by making some slimy choices

 .. toctree::
    :maxdepth: 2